Review was updated on 27 July 2020

-To start with, TPG’s ADSL standalone deal gives you 500GB per month on a 12-month deal.
-TPG’s ADSL plus home phone bundle gets you a home phone landline and an ADSL connection for a fraction of the cost of many of TPG’s competitors.
+To start with, TPG’s ADSL standalone deal can be had on a 12-month or an 18-month contract, offering 50GB up to unlimited data.
+TPG’s ADSL plus home phone bundle, meanwhile, gets you a home phone landline and an ADSL connection for a fraction of the cost of many of TPG’s competitors.
 The plans start with a 20GB data limit, with the 100GB and Unlimited Data plans more appropriate for users who like to do more than just check emails and the news.
 Your calls are billed at a pay-as-you-go rate, or you can include local and international calling options.

 Do TPG Broadband offer Fibre plans?

 Fibre to the building is fast, really fast.
 And while it’s not available everywhere, more and more homes are now fibre connected.
 TPG has set up their own fibre network in recent years, meaning they own the lines and can pass the savings on to you.
 First things first, check if you’re fibre-able.
 If so, TPG’s deals bring the speed and the quality right to you.
 Every one of their FTTB plans comes with a modem.
 Oh, and they all include unlimited data.